codythomaszeitler/codythecoder/_posts/2021-08-17-the-pretentious-programmer.markdown

 Let me clarify, because I firmly believe this statement is going to be drastically misrepresented.
 I am not saying someone who has uttered the top three statements has never provided anything of value to a stakeholder.
 They most definitely have.
 However, in terms of how their code they are missing what gives it an immense amount of value then just doing what the customer asked.

 There is one almost one universal value that allows two pieces of code to be compared objectively, which is something that we do not do as an industry.
 I swear all of our arguments are based off of emotion, not objectivity, which is odd since we are using little logic machines.
-(I hate anecdoctal evidence as much as the next guy, but every piece of code I have ever been described as being "bad" always somehow gets that credit within seconds of looking at it).
+(I hate anecdoctal evidence as much as the next guy, but every piece of code I have ever been described as being "bad" always somehow gets that credit within seconds of looking at it.
+You would think it would take years of working with something to truly know if it was bad, and measuring that can be oh so difficult!).

 The definition of good code is as follows.
-This is the definition BECAUSE it saves your stakeholders money:
+This is the definition **because** it saves your stakeholders money:
 : Given two implementations, A and B, the objectively better one is the that is easier to change with respect to future user requirements.

-> Just one point of clarification, the *with respect to future user requirements* is a very important statement.
+> Just one point of clarification, the *with respect to future user requirements* is crucial to understand.
 You can make tons of statements about something being better than another, however, many of them end up being mute since they don't provide any value in context of your stakeholder.
 For example, so many people blindly apply design patterns without any consideration if there is any change their stakeholder would ask for that utlizes that design pattern!
 Most of them are just empty complexity that do nothing but shine the ego of the developer implementing them!
 Complexity is our greatest enemy!
 You add it at your own peril!

 So our above three statements, let's review them, but under the context of being easier to change.